PA-RISC information - since 1999

 OSF/1 was the third flavor of Unix besides System V and BSD, developed by a consortium between DEC, IBM and HP under the auspices of the Open Software Foundation, OSF.
 OSF/1 Unix used the Mach microkernel, developed at Carnegie Mellon University (CMU), in a commercial setting.
 There were several experimental ports of OSF/1 to PA-RISC – from HP, OSF and probably also university groups.

-HP used PA-RISC computers early in their life cycle for in-house operating system research.
-There is public information on at least HP Tut (early Mach) and the HP OSF/1 port of Mach 2.0 to PA-RISC of the late-1980s, both of which saw limited distribution and use.
-A while later in the 1990s, the OSF Open Group alliance ported its OSF/1 Unix onto PA-RISC as MK-PA research project, and used parts of that for the later Mach MkLinux port.
+HP used PA-RISC computers early for in-house operating system research, which included early Mach research and the HP OSF/1 port of Mach 2.0 to PA-RISC.
+Both saw limited distribution and use.
+In the 1990s, OSF Open Group alliance ported OSF/1 Unix onto PA-RISC (MK-PA) and used parts of it for later Mach MkLinux port.

 HP OSF/1